- All Year Round.

 Child aged 4 years and under travel free.

 About The City Sightseeing Rome Tour:

 City Sightseeing Rome is a fun and flexible hop-on hop-off bus tour service that lets visitors explore the Italian capital at their own pace.
 Discover 8 stops aboard a red open-top double decker bus.
 These vehicles are ideal for travelling between the Eternal City's top attractions.

 Each bus is equipped with digital audio commentary in 8 languages (headphones provided), free on-board Wi-Fi and complimentary city maps.
 Use the Wi-Fi to download a free Rome Walking Tour App.
 This app features its own commentary plus interactive routes which allow you to discover hidden gems just as easily as if you were still on the bus.

 Rome Maxi Combo:

 Why not save a few Euros by combining your bus tour pass with two of Rome's iconic visitor attractions?
-All of our bus tour + attraction combo tickets are valid for 48-hours.
+The Maxi Combo includes:

 Other Combination Tickets: